 Species: The Ferruginous Hawk (Buteo regalis) is the largest member of the buteo family in North America.
-This large bird of prey prefers open habitats such as prairies, and sparsely treed grasslands.
+This large bird of prey prefers open habitat such as prairies and sparsely treed grasslands.
 The main diet is ground squirrels, prairie dogs, rabbits, snakes and large insects.
-Commonly seen perched on fence post or in trees next to highways.
-When prey is spotted, will fly up into the sky over the prey, where it will dive down upon it.
+It is commonly seen perched on fenceposts or in trees next to highways.
+When prey is spotted, it will fly up into the sky over the prey and then it will dive down upon it.

 Distinctions: Adults are similar in appearance, the female being the larger of the two.
-Seems by some to come in three morphs.
-One being a light rufous back, white on breast and the under wings, a second which has a darker rufous body, with a light rufous breast and under wings.
-Then the third morph being a dark brown body, whose outer wing feather are white.
+According to some observers it is seen in three morphs.
+One being a light rufous back, white on breast and the underwings.
+Second morph, which has a darker rufous body, with a light rufous breast and underwings.
+Then the third morph being a dark brown body, whose outer wing feathers are white.
 These birds, like the Rough-legged Hawk, have feathered feet right to the toes.
 A large beak, with a large yellow gap stopping below the eye.
-The top of the wings have a large white areas at the base of the primaries and secondaries, a white tail with very light makings.
+The top of the wings have large white areas at the base of the primaries and secondaries, a white tail with very light makings.

-Voice: Silent on most occasions, shrilled two syllable calls, repeated over.
+Voice: Silent on most occasions, shrill two syllable calls, repeated over.

 Nesting: Two to three white or bluish white eggs, one brood per year.
 Nest built in mature trees, high above the ground.
 Built from branches, sticks, twigs, leaves and softer materials.
 Usually, located in gullies or wooden groves.